Crows are the perfect Halloween birds! Who knows why they are associated with spooky things, but we love watching them and their behavior!

 Zombie Paper Plate Craft – Zombies are all the rage these days, especially around Halloween time!
 If you’ve got a little one who loves all things spooky, then this zombie craft is the perfect activity.
 Not only is it fun to make, but it’s also great for fine motor practice.

 Forky Pumpkin Craft – Disney’s Forky is a lovable character from the new Toy Story 4 movie.
-If your kids are fans of Forky, then they’ll love this easy pumpkin craft that they can make themselves.
+If your kids are fans of Forky, then they’ll love this easy pumpkin craft that they can make themselves using their artistic expression.
 All you need is some paper, scissors, and glue.

-Witch Popsicle Stick Craft – Every little artist needs a blank canvas to start creating their masterpiece.
+Witch Popsicle Stick Craft – Every little artist needs a blank canvas to create their masterpiece.
 This free printable template provides the perfect starting point for your little one’s next magical project.
-Simply print out the template and let your child’s imagination run wild.
-They can choose to make a traditional witch, complete with a pointy hat and broomstick, or they can get creative and design their own unique version.
+Print out the template and let your child’s imagination run wild.
+They can make a traditional witch, complete with a pointy hat and broomstick, or they can get creative and design their unique version.

-Choose a couple of your favorites and make them along with this crow craft!
+Choose a couple of your favorites and make them with this crow craft!

 Halloween Activities For Kids

-These Halloween pattern block mats are great for introducing children to shapes, patterns and you guessed it, working on fine motor skills!
+These Halloween pattern block mats are great for introducing children to shapes and patterns and, you guessed it, working on fine motor skills!
 Plus, their brightly colored and kid-friendly Halloween designs will draw the kids in!

 Get the kids to work on number recognition with these Halloween color by number printables.
-They’re a simple no-prep activity for kids to do when they’re bored.
+They’re a simple, no-prep activity for kids to do when bored.

 Share With Us